Comparison of Housing Units Issued and Built

 By tracking the number of housing units built, we are providing key data in determining the increasing housing supply as well as the overall economic health and vitality of the County.

 Where are we going?

 As we anticipate an increasing need for housing, we are monitoring both housing permits issued as well as housing units built.
 This data provides us with the ability to determine whether this increasing need will be adequately met and how resources can be directed to best serve customers.

 How is this measured?

-This metric is measured by tracking the number of building permits issued within each fiscal year.
+This is measured by tracking the number of homes that have completed final inspection within each fiscal year.